nolanlawson/fuite/README.md

 ## Options

 The options for `findLeaks` are basically the same as for the CLI.
-The only differences between this API and the CLI are:
+The only differences between the JavaScript API and the CLI are:

 - `scenario` takes an object with keys `setup`, `createTests`, and `iteration` rather than a filename (see [Scenario object](#scenario-object) and [Extending the default scenario](#extending-the-default-scenario)).
 - `progress` can be set to `false` to disable the progress spinner.